“I wanted to be excited about the third-gen Ring Video Doorbell, but it didn't wow like it should.”

 A major design improvement over the last Ring Video Doorbell is that the company made it easier to take the front faceplate off so you can access the battery.
 This may seem small, but nobody wants to struggle with their doorbell just so they can charge the battery.
 It just clicks on and off with a little squeeze.
 Once the cover is off, you pull out the battery and charge it using a USB cable that comes with the doorbell.

 The chime in the Ring Video Doorbell 3 isn’t very loud.
 It sends notifications to your phone, but if you’re not carrying your phone around with you, you may miss hearing it.
-Pairing the Ring 3 with the special holiday chimes., at just $30, is a good way to fix the problem.
+Pairing the Ring 3 with the Ring Chime, at just $30, is a good way to fix the problem.
 The Ring Chime is a separate device that you plug inside your home to a wall outlet.
 From there, you pair it to the doorbell.
 When the button on the doorbell is pushed, the Ring Chime will chime as well.
-It is loud and has a variety of chimes you can choose from on the app, including
+It is loud and has a variety of chimes you can choose from on the app, including special holiday chimes.

 When it comes to video quality, there haven’t been any improvements since the second generation.
 This third gen model still has a 160-degree field of view at 1080p HD, which is what you’d expect with video doorbells, so no complaints there.
 The video is really clear when objects are just a few feet from the camera; further away, things get a bit blurry.
 The colors are a bit muted, but it handles recording images well.
 There is some pixelation if the object the camera is focusing on moves quickly, but it tends to clear up quickly.